Human Rights First: Wrong about Abigail Esman's Assessment of HRC 16/18

 widespread media coverage attracted by the event somewhat served the nefarious designs and

+the extremist philosophy behind the outrageous act.
 After the unfortunate incident, the OIC Secretary General issued a statement expressing his deep

 disappointment, and warned against unforeseen and volatile consequences of such outrageous